-Malaria remains the most serious of the mosquito-borne diseases with an at-risk population of around 3.4 billion in 2015.
-However, there has been huge progress in the fight against malaria in recent years.
-From the years 2000 to 2016 the number of malaria cases worldwide decreased, with even the most susceptible regions reporting a decrease in new cases.
-Similarly, the number of deaths worldwide from malaria also decreased from 839,000 in the year 2000 to 445,000 in 2016.
+Malaria remains the most serious of the mosquito-borne diseases, but there has been huge progress in the fight against malaria in recent years.
+From the years 2000 to 2019 the number of malaria cases worldwide decreased, with even the most susceptible regions reporting a decrease in new cases.
+Similarly, the number of deaths worldwide from malaria also decreased from 585,000 in the year 2010 to 405,000 in 2018.

 Although there is no vaccine against malaria, the use of insecticide-treated mosquito nets (ITNs), indoor residual spraying (IRS) and antimalarial medicines, as well as early diagnosis and treatment, have contributed to the decrease in new malaria cases and deaths worldwide.
-Research and development of new medicines and vaccines remains strong for malaria, with 35 pharmaceutical products in the R&D pipeline in 2016.
-Such progress has been made possible through massive funding from various funders of malaria research and development, the two biggest of which, the U.S. National Institute of Health and the Bill and Melinda Gates Foundation, together accounted for almost half of all such funding in 2016.
+Research and development of new medicines and vaccines remains strong for malaria, with 45 pharmaceutical products in the R&D pipeline in 2021.
+Such progress has been made possible through massive funding from various funders of malaria research and development, the two biggest of which, the U.S. National Institute of Health and the Bill and Melinda Gates Foundation, together accounted for around half of all such funding in 2019.